joegroner/demorobot/USAGE.md

-# DemoMonkey - Usage
+# DemoRobot - Usage

-Read on to learn how you can use DemoMonkey, to tamper your web application to demo almost anything.
+Read on to learn how you can use DemoRobot, to tamper your web application to demo almost anything.

 ## Configurations

-DemoMonkey is driven by configuration files you write in the integrated editor.
-You provide lists of search and replace patterns, that will be applied once DemoMonkey is running.
+DemoRobot is driven by configuration files you write in the integrated editor.
+You provide lists of search and replace patterns, that will be applied once DemoRobot is running.
 The structure of the file is similar to an **ini** file:

 ```
 search = replace